McHz1s/Keras-FCN-template/README.md

 # Start the sample

-1. Install required package Requirements.
+1. Install required package in Requirements.
 2. Download dataset from kaggle and set the director(as Carvanadataset)
 3. Copy your FCN.py to Apply/Carvana and import it as network in Carvanaconfig.py.(Optional)
 4. Run Apply/Carvana/train.py.